fireship-io/fireship.io/hugo/content/lessons/windows-10-for-web-dev/index.md

 ### Install a Linux Distro

 Open the Microsoft store and search for *Linux*.
-Choose your preferred distro - personally, I prefer [Ubuntu](https://ubuntu.com/).
+Choose your preferred distro - choose [Ubuntu](https://ubuntu.com/) if you don't have a preference.

 {{< figure src="img/win-linux-distros.png" caption="Install your favorite Linux flavor" >}}

 ### Install Windows Terminal

-Windows has a [new terminal app](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) for working with the command line.
-Install it to easily switch between Linux and PowerShell.
+Windows has a [new terminal app](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) that makes it easier to work with the command line.
+Install it to quickly between Linux and PowerShell sessions.

 {{< figure src="img/win-terminal-app.png" caption="Install windows terminal and start a Linux session" >}}